Santa Rosa Junior College: Robert F. Agrella Art Gallery

-The Santa Rosa Junior College Art Gallery was established in 1973, the first significant exhibition space in the region.
-The original gallery location was in Bussman Hall on the Santa Rosa Campus, where an old anthropology museum previously existed.

-In 1998, the North Bay Bohemian named SRJC's Art Gallery the "Best Art Gallery in the North Bay."

-In fall 2006, the Art Gallery transitioned to a new space in the Frank P. Doyle Library that opened in 2007 on the Santa Rosa Campus, and continues bringing quality art exhibits to Sonoma County.

-The gallery is located on the first floor of the Doyle Library building on the Santa Rosa campus.

-Jesse Peter Museum
+Santa Rosa Junior College Multicultural Museum

-The college's Jesse Peter Museum, also known as the Santa Rosa Junior College Museum, focuses on the Native American art of North America and ethnographic art of parts of Mesoamerica, Central America, South America, Africa, and Asia.
+The college's museum, originally called the Jesse Peter Museum, focuses on the Native American art of North America and ethnographic art of parts of Mesoamerica, Central America, South America, Africa, and Asia.
 Permanent exhibits include Native American baskets, jewelry and pottery that come from the Elsie Allen Collection, acquired in the 1970s.
 The permanent and changing art exhibits focus on Native American art and anthropology of other cultures, and are used as a resource for multi-cultural studies by Santa Rosa Junior College students and area students.

-The museum is located at Bussman Hall, 1501 Mendocino Avenue, Santa Rosa, California.

 Burdo Culinary Arts Center

-The B. Robert Burdo Center is the new home of Santa Rosa Junior College's Culinary Arts Program.
+The B. Robert Burdo Center is the home of Santa Rosa Junior College's Culinary Arts Program.
 The two-story, 22,000 square foot building includes three classrooms, and four teaching kitchens, incorporating a public demonstration kitchen.
-The popular student-run Café and Bakery is featured on the first floor of the new building.
+The student-run Café and Bakery is featured on the first floor of the new building.
 It was completed in 2012 and put into service for the Spring 2012 semester.